mihai-sarmaru/android-architecture-note-app/README.md

 # android-architecture-note-app
-Simple Note App using Room, ViewModel, LiveData, RecyclerView (MVVM)
+Simple Note App made using Room, ViewModel, LiveData and RecyclerView in MVVM architecture.